“Everything in the world began with a yes.”

 Prior to becoming a psychoanalyst, I studied comparative literature and held academic positions in the US, Brazil, and South Africa.

-I find many affinities between literary studies and psychoanalysis.
-My academic research tracked unsayable elements of narratives; as a therapist, I listen to how the body—as much as language—holds what has not (or cannot) be spoken.
 Julia Kristeva describes psychoanalysis as “an apprenticeship… in living beyond despair,” which prompts me to think about how I can help people gain new insights about themselves to move beyond the places where they feel stuck.
-My own experience with psychoanalysis was nothing short of transformative and I bring this spirit of transformative potential to my work as an analyst.
+I bring this spirit of transformative potential to my work as an analyst.